Skip to main content

 1. Never leave your dog unattended with anything they can chew and eat.
 Dogs should always be supervised with chews and toys!

 2. Check the safety clips on your crate – does it have clips to hold the base in place?
 These are designed to help keep the tray in place and to ensure the crate remains strong and in shape.
 It will also stop the tray from sliding out with a wriggly puppy, meaning they won’t end up sitting on the crate wire!
-Check out our sturdy crates here.
+Check out our sturdy wire crates.

 For more help, read our Guide to Crate Sizes.